MissouriMRDT/2018_Cometition_Atlas/README.md

-# 2018_Cometition_Atlas
+# SensorPodSoftware
-All Hardware and Software Files used in the 2018 Competition
+Software for Wireless ESP8266 Soil and Moisture SensorPod